luis-marques/sorting-visualizer/README.md

 * Bitonic Sort
 * Counting Sort

-You can check it out [here!](https://luis-marques.github.io/sorting-visualizer/)
+You can check it at https://luis-marques.github.io/sorting-visualizer/ (if on mobile, open in landscape mode and refresh).

 ## Animation Speed